boschresearch/pylife/INSTALLATION.md

 ### Install the dependencies

+Install anaconda or miniconda [http://anaconda.com].
 Create an anaconda environment with all the requirements by running
 ```
 ./install_pylife_linux.sh
 ```